cncf/foundation/webinar-guidelines.md

 ## Overview ##

 CNCF webinars provide a cost-effective way to educate the community about trends and open source cloud native technologies.
-Webinars are offered to members, CNCF incubating and graduated projects, and CNCF SIGs.
+Webinars are offered to members, CNCF incubating and graduated projects, CNCF Ambassadors, and CNCF SIGs.

 Please note: We are unable to share leads due to LF privacy policy.